chadxz/imap-simple/README.md

 A library providing a simpler interface for common use cases of [node-imap][], a robust imap client for node.js.

-This library is only currently fleshed out for the use case of retrieving email from an imap server.
+**Warning**: This library is missing a great deal of functionality from node-imap.
+If you have functionality you would like to see, we're accepting pull requests!

 ### Examples